pingcap/docs-cn/v3.0/reference/tools/tidb-lightning/monitor.md

 ---
-title: TiDB-Lightning Monitoring
+title: TiDB Lightning Monitoring
-summary: Learn about the monitor configuration and monitoring metrics of TiDB-Lightning.
+summary: Learn about the monitor configuration and monitoring metrics of TiDB Lightning.
 category: reference
 aliases: ['/docs/tools/lightning/monitor/']
 ---

-# TiDB-Lightning Monitoring
+# TiDB Lightning Monitoring

 Both `tidb-lightning` and `tikv-importer` supports metrics collection via [Prometheus](https://prometheus.io/).
-This document introduces the monitor configuration and monitoring metrics of TiDB-Lightning.
+This document introduces the monitor configuration and monitoring metrics of TiDB Lightning.

 ## Monitor configuration

-- If TiDB-Lightning is installed using TiDB-Ansible, simply add the servers to the `[monitored_servers]` section in the `inventory.ini`.
+- If TiDB Lightning is installed using TiDB-Ansible, simply add the servers to the `[monitored_servers]` section in the `inventory.ini`.
 Then the Prometheus server can collect their metrics.
-- If TiDB-Lightning is manually installed, follow the instructions below.
+- If TiDB Lightning is manually installed, follow the instructions below.

 ### `tikv-importer`